sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 I'll focus on defining a SOE, so my concept focuses on a **single organization**, as I don't want **anybody else** besides the Linux team to have access to the Satellite itself.

-The goal is to have a stable, secure, controlled and maintainable Standard Operating Environment, which provide possiblities to customize the SOE to every unique use case, but still remain in a stable, secure, controlled and maintainable environment.
+The goal is to have a stable, secure, controlled and maintainable Standard Operating Environment, which provide possibilities to customize the SOE to every unique use case, but still remain in a stable, secure, controlled and maintainable environment.

 # Building a Standard Operating Environment
 What actually are the building blocks of the SOE?
 This again highly depends on your unique requirements.

-To give you a rough idea which questions need to be asked, consider the following:
+To give you a **rough** idea which questions need to be asked, consider the following:
 * Which operating systems do we want to provide?
 * Are application owners (these are your internal customers, that actually have the demand for the servers) comfortable upgrading every 6 months (default RHEL life cycle for a minor release)?
 Can the applications keep up with that pace?
 * If you need longer support phases of minor versions, consider Extended Update Support (EUS) versions.
 EUS provides additional 18 months support on top of the default 6 months